 Shoulder tones and harmonics of side notes

 Another place we have found wave interference is between tuned shoulder tones of the center note and harmonics of side notes.
 This is basically the same dynamic as the other two situations above.
 Depending on what frequencies the shoulder tones are tuned to and which notes are closest to them, there can be wave interference.
-An example is a C#3 center note with a C#5 tuned shoulder tone.
-If there is a C#5 fundamental or a C#4 with an C#5 octave harmonic near the position of the tuned shoulder, it can lead toward wave interference.
+An example is a C#3 center note with a C#6 tuned shoulder tone.
+If there is a C#5 fundamental with a C#6 octave harmonic near the position of the tuned shoulder, it can lead toward wave interference.
 Of the four examples listed, we find that this situation is the least common, however it does occasionally happen.
-At Saraz, we tend to detune our shoulder tones approximately 10-20 cents because when they are perfectly in tune, they tend to scream and sometimes dominate the instrument with a bit more brightness than we desire.
+At Saraz, we tend to detune our shoulder tones approximately 10-20 cents because when they are perfectly in tune, they tend to scream and sometimes dominate the drum with a bit more brightness than we desire.
 This detuning is likely the reason why we do not experience wave interference very often between our tuned shoulder tones and sides notes.

 Port tuning of the fundamental

 People often ask us for scale layouts that we do not offer.
-The four scenarios explained above in addition to Resonance Wave Interference are the primary reasons why we only offer certain scale layouts and do not build other scale layouts that we know are likely to lead to inherent wave inference.
-We feel that avoiding wave interference when possible leads toward an instrument with inherently greater wave stability and therefore higher quality.
-All of our Offered Scales are designed with intentional consideration and avoidance of these wave interference dynamics.
+The four scenarios explained above in addition to Resonance Wave Interference are the primary reasons why we only offer certain Scale Layouts and do not build other scale layouts that we know are likely to lead to inherent wave interference.
+We feel that avoiding wave interference dynamics when possible in the architecture leads toward an drum with inherently greater wave stability and therefore higher quality.